sapcc/argora/README.md

-# argora
+# Argora
-netbox discovery for metal3 bare metal hosts
+Provides controllers for

 ## Description
 // TODO(user): An in-depth paragraph about your project and overview of use